-the parties hereto, and that the terms of this Re nd that this Release contains the entire agreement between elease are contractual and not a mere recital.
+the parties hereto, and that the terms of this Release are contractual and not a mere recital.

-Witness Signature Signature
+Witness Signature

 Date Date

 Witness

 Date

-E OF ARKANSAS UNTY OF POPE
+ATE OF ARKANSAS COUNTY OF POPE

-known to me to b pefore me, the undersigned officer, personally appeared to the within cuted the same for the purposes therein contained.
+known to me to , before me, the undersigned officer, personally appeared be the person whose name is subscribed to the within secuted the same for the purposes therein contained.

-IN WITNESS THEREOF I hereunto set my hand a nd official seal.
+IN WITNESS THEREOF I hereunto set my hand d and official seal.

 Notary Public

 My Commission Expires:

-ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM l, , consent to the collection of bloods as requested by at Arkansas Tech University, for the purpose of testing for the Human • ody (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and for requesting this test is that an Arkansas Tech University student or employee d or bodily fluid and the results of my test will be used in determining the need for on.
-I furthermore authorize the release to Arkansas Tech University's Department esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will me.
+ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM l, , consent to the collection of bloods as requested by 1 6 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 at Arkansas Tech University, for the purpose of testing for the Human • body (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and for requesting this test is that an Arkansas Tech University student or employee • d or bodily fluid and the results of my test will be used in determining the need for on.
+I furthermore authorize the release to Arkansas Tech University's Department esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will · · o me.
 Confidentiality will be maintained in keeping with federal, state and local laws.
-The.
-Confidentiality will be maintained in keeping with federal, state and local iaws.
-Signatura - Signature - Date - Witness - Date
+Signature - Date - Witness Witness

-Witness

 Date

+Witness -

+Date -

+Date

-STATE OF ARKANSAS
+STATE OF ADVANCAS

-COUNTY OF POPE
+STATE OF ARKANSAS COUNTY OF POPE

+COOKITOTE

 On this the day of 20, before me, the undersigned officer, personally appeared

 known to me to be the person whose name is subscribed to the within

-instrument and acknowledged I that he/she executed the same for the purposes therein contained.
+instrument and acknowledged that he/she executed the same for the purposes therein contained.

 IN WITNESS WHEREOF I hereu into set my hand and official seal.

 Notary Public

+rvotary r ubite

 My Commission Expires: